PersatLab/Mechanotaxis/README.md

 # Mechanotaxis
-Here you can find the code used to analyze our data showing mechanotaxis in Pseudomonas aeruginosa
+Here you can find the code and data used in the paper Mechanotaxis directs Pseudomonas aeruginosa twitching motility.

 The analysis for our paper combines codes for Matlab, ImageJ and Python.